pattonsgirl/Fall2021-CS2900/Exams/final-review.md

 - SLURM - job management on HPC
   - research grade, everyone wnats their code to get a turn
 - Kubernetes - application up time
+  - deploy and set how many resources to deploy for a given application
+  - rolling updates